Metrics on universal covering of projective variety

 (2.3.3.5) We will establish a version of a statement attributed to Kazhdan by Yau \cite{Y1, p.\;139}.
 For a survey of known results and historical remarks, see a recent article by Ohsawa \cite{O, Sect.\;5}.
 In case $U_X$ is the disk $\Delta$, the first proof was given by Rhodes \cite{R}.
 Recently, McMullen has given a short proof for the disk \cite{M, Appendix}.

 \proclaim{Proposition 1} With the above notation, we assume that $U$ and all $X_i$'s have the $q$-Bergman metrics for an integer $q$, and the $\Cal H_{.,q}$'s, defined with a help of the above $\varsigma_q$, are compatible with the tower $(2.3.1.1)$.
-Then the $q$-Bergman metric on $U$ equals the limit of pullbacks of the $q$-Bergman metrics from $X_i$'s.
+Then the $q$-Bergman metric on $U$ equals the limit of pullback on $U$ of the $q$-Bergman metric on $X_i \;(\forall i)$.
 Furthermore, let $V$ be the completion of the Euclidean space $E:=\cup V_i$.
 Then there is a natural isomorphism of projective spaces $\bold P(H^*)\simeq \bold P(V^*)$. \endproclaim

 \demo{Proof} Let $b_{U,q}$ denote the $q$-Bergman metric on $U$.
 Set $\tilde b_{U,q}:= \lim \sup b_i $, where $b_i $ is the pullback on $U$ of the $q$-Bergman metric on $X_i$.

 First, we establish the inequality $\tilde b_{U,q} \leq b_{U,q}$.
 We consider an open precompact exhaustion of $U$, namely: $\{U_\nu \subset U,\; \nu=0, 1, 2,\dots\}$, where $U =\cup U_\nu$, each $\bar U_\nu$ is compact and $\bar U_\nu\subset U_{\nu+1}$.
 We can take $U_\nu$ to be the interior of the Dirichlet fundamental domain of $\Gamma_{\infty\nu}$ centered at a point $\bold Q$.
 Let $b(\nu)$ denote the $q$-Bergman metric on $U_\nu$.
 It is well known that $b_{U,q} = \lim_{\nu\to\infty} b(\nu)$.